sinch/ios-conferencecalling-so/readme.md

 ```

 ## Invite friends
-iOS as you probably know have this wonderful share functionality that enables any to be part of the share menu and apps like this to enable super easy sharing to any social network that is available on that phone.
-To read more about [here](http://www.codingexplorer.com/add-sharing-to-your-app-via-uiactivityviewcontroller/).
+As you probably know, iOS have this wonderful share functionality for apps like the one we're creating right now.
+Users can super easy be a part of the menu and share the app to any social network that is available on their phone.
+Read more about the UIActivityViewController [here](http://www.codingexplorer.com/add-sharing-to-your-app-via-uiactivityviewcontroller/).

 ```objectivec
 -(void)inviteFriends{